ascendbruce/awesome_rails_console/README.md

-# AwesomeRailsConsole
+# Make Your Rails Console Awesome With One-line

 This gem was inspired by [Using pry in production](https://bugsnag.com/blog/production-pry), [jazz_hands](https://github.com/nixme/jazz_hands) and [jazz_fingers](https://github.com/plribeiro3000/jazz_fingers).

-The pros of AwesomeRailsConsole are:
+The pros of `AwesomeRailsConsole` are:

 * Less gem dependances (Require infrequent used gems only when you want it)
 * Simpler prompt modification (More like the default pry prompt you're familiar with)
 * No configurable options at all (You don't need to worry about configuration)
+* No debugger or hirb dependancy.
+Which debugger to use is fully controlled by you.

 > If you really want to do a lot of customization.
 You may consider just editing your `Gemfile`, `.pryrc` and `config/initializers/pry.rb`.
 Or fork this project.